andrew/ultimate-awesome/README.md

 - [multimodal-ml-music](https://github.com/ilaria-manco/multimodal-ml-music) - List of academic resources on Multimodal ML for Music.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [Awesome-Mobility-Machine-Learning-Contents](https://github.com/zzsza/Awesome-Mobility-Machine-Learning-Contents) - Machine Learning / Deep Learning Contents in Mobility Industry(Transportation).
-- [awesome-trustworthy-deep-learning](https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning) - A curated list of trustworthy deep learning papers.
-Daily updating.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
 - [awesome-wordpress-gatsby](https://github.com/henrikwirth/awesome-wordpress-gatsby) - An awesome list of resources about WordPress as a headless CMS with Gatsby.
+- [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
 - [awesome-tools](https://github.com/sunlei/awesome-tools) - 我常用或收集的工具.
 - [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-prml-ja](https://github.com/tsg-ut/awesome-prml-ja) - インターネット各地に散逸する「パターン認識と機械学習」の解説資料を集約するリポジトリ.
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
 - [awesome-ebook](https://github.com/gsjqwyl/awesome-ebook) - 包含计算机基础、数据结构和算法、Java、Linux、大数据、面试、数据库等电子书籍.
-- [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
 - [awesome-phd](https://github.com/alirezasamar/awesome-phd) - Curated list of awesome advice, tips, and resources to prepare for PhD/grad school.
 - [awesome-limits](https://github.com/lorin/awesome-limits) - Examples of OS / system limits.
 - [awesome-cli](https://github.com/Kikobeats/awesome-cli) - A curated list of awesome resources for building immersive CLI experiences.